Descending into the Modular Bootstrap: Introduction

 There are two technical points worth emphasizing related to the ML aspects of our study. \begin{itemize} \item \textbf{Uncertainty Estimates.} The solution to any ML-style problem is only as good as the loss function one is trying to optimize.
 A key theoretical innovation in this paper is an estimate of the uncertainty due to truncating the operator spectrum, which allows us to construct a $\chi^2$-style loss function.
 This estimate is based on deforming a known CFT to have a different effective central charge, inspired by the primary partition function defined in \Reference{Benjamin:2021ygh}. \footnote{ We thank Claude Opus 4.1 for helpful discussions that led to this deformation strategy.} Without this uncertainty estimate, we found that a standard mean-squared-error (MSE) loss yields highly unstable and unphysical solutions.
 Normalizing the squared error by the truncation uncertainty estimate, we can more confidently claim that $\chi^2$-style loss values of order 1 correspond to CFT-like behavior. \item \textbf{Hierarchical Loss Navigation.} With sufficiently complex loss landscapes, one can often get trapped in suboptimal local minima.
 Our loss function turns out to have an exponential hierarchy of scales, related to the exponential form of the Virasoro characters.
 For this reason, standard gradient descent cannot find particularly deep loss minima.
 By contrast, the \sven\ algorithm~\cite{Bright-Thonney:2026tlr} (partially inspired by the challenges of this study) is able to find good candidate CFTs, since it can simultaneously traverse multiple parameter directions determined by the singular values of a suitable Jacobian matrix.
 (Roughly speaking, gradient descent only probes one parameter direction.)
 Nevertheless, the default version of \sven\ also struggles to reach the order 1 loss target, so we introduced an additional optimization trick to more reliably identify our final candidate spectra. \end{itemize} Beyond the current study of 2d CFTs, we suspect that these two technical points will be relevant for confronting other theoretical physics problems amenable to ML-style optimization.
 In general, there are only a few attempts to include uncertainties when training ML surrogates for theoretical calculations in the quantum field theory literature~(see \Reference{Bahl:2026qaf} for a recent discussion).
-To our knowledge, our analysis is the first to incorporate an \emph{a priori} uncertainty estimate, as opposed to a learned one.
+In the bootstrap literature, truncation-error estimates have been studied previously in \References{Pappadopulo:2012jk,Rychkov:2015lca,Qiao:2017xif,Mukhametzhanov:2018zja, Mukhametzhanov:2019pzy,Pal:2019zzr,Mukhametzhanov:2020swe, Niarchos:2023lot, Marchetto:2023xap,Niarchos:2025cdg}.
+The novelty of our approach lies in translating this kind of \emph{a priori} error estimate into a quasi-statistical uncertainty, without relying on a learned error model.